Why I Love Meghan Markle's Birthday Blog Post From 4 Years Ago

 Maybe we should all write birthday letters to ourselves, make our own personal WayBack Machines.
 Because time will pass.
 Unexpected things will happen to us, like meeting and marrying a prince, or moving across the country, or moving home, or getting that bob that we swore we never would.
 We’ll read those letters, and look back on all the selves we contain.

-This Saturday, August 4, Markle will spend her 37th birthday socializing with her new elite cohort at the wedding of Prince Harry’s friend, Charlie van Straubenzee (yes, that's his real name).
+This Saturday 4th August Markle will spend her 37th birthday socialising with her new elite cohort at the wedding of Prince Harry’s friend, Charlie van Straubenzee (yes, that's his real name).
 She's crossed worlds since 2014.
 And I hope, with all the earnestness of a Tig blog post, that she is as happy — if not far, far happier — than she was when she turned 33.

 Advertisement